matrixorigin/matrixorigin.io.cn/docs/MatrixOne/parser_camp_event.md

 ### 6. CREATE TABLE ...
 LIKE Statement and CREATE TABLE ...
 SELECT Statement

 Use `CREATE TABLE ...
-LIKE` to create an empty table based on the definition of another table, including any column attributes and indexes defined in the original table:
+LIKE` to create an empty table based on the definition of another table，including any column attributes and indexes defined in the original table：

 ```
 CREATE TABLE new_tbl LIKE orig_tbl;
 ```

-The copy is created using the same version of the table storage format as the original table.
+The copy is created using the same version of the table storage format as the original table。

 ```
 create table test1(a int, b float);